CVE Funding: Enhance Cybersecurity Strategies for Healthcare CFOs

 3. Breaches compromised approximately 45.6 million medical records, stressing the urgent need for effective data protection strategies.

 Case studies illustrate the transformative effects of CVE funding on medical data protection.
 The evolution of the CVE Program, now encompassing 453 CVE Numbering Authorities (CNAs), has facilitated quicker and more widespread identification of vulnerabilities.
-This progress provides that empower medical entities to take swift action against potential threats.
+This progress provides resources that empower medical entities to take swift action against potential threats.
 Furthermore, community engagement within the CVE Program promotes collaboration between the private sector and international governments, enhancing the program's effectiveness and value.

 The center node represents the overarching theme of CVE funding's importance.
 Each branch explores different aspects, like statistics on cyber threats and expert insights, showing how they interrelate and contribute to understanding the necessity of CVE funding in maintaining cybersecurity.